samschott/maestral/README.md

 use the Dropbox website or the official client.
 As of version 0.3.0, Maestral does support the syncing of multiple Dropbox accounts.

-The focus on "simple" file syncing does come with advantages: the Maestral App on macOS is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses 70% less memory.
-The app size and memory footprint can be more than halved when installing and running Maestral without a GUI.
+The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses much less memory (130 MB vs 800 MB, since the "new" Dropbox v82.4).
+The app size and memory footprint can be further reduced when installing and running Maestral without a GUI.

 ## Installation